 A new French revolution has occurred!
-By permission of the French authorities you too can stay in one of the new “palaces.”
+By permission of the French authorities, you too can stay in one of the new “palaces.”
 At the beginning of 2010, they created a new five- star hotel category that, curiously, did not exist before.
-Yes prior to that date, France did not have a single five star hotel.
+Yes prior to that date, France did not have a single five-star hotel.

-The tourism ministry induced the French hotel business to improve the quality of facilities and services and many hotels have worked hard to obtain this five star label that puts them on a level playing field with the rest of the world.
+The tourism ministry induced the French hotel business to improve the quality of facilities and services and many hotels have worked hard to obtain this five-star label that puts them on a level playing field with the rest of the world.
 Now the choice will be easier for incoming tourists and gone will be the annoyances that were always possible when, in the same category, you weren’t able to tell the difference between standard four-star hotels and luxury ones.

 But, what about the most famous French luxury hotels which are already a cut above others?
 Apart from the few traditional glamorous ones, a new wave of prestigious establishments from international hotel chains is changing the landscape of the top hotels on offer, mainly in Paris and Provence-Côte d’Azur.
 By the end of 2012, Paris will have doubled the capacity of luxury hotel rooms.
 In order to highlight the best of the best and to promote the excellence of these high-class hotels a new label – the Palace – has been recently created by the French Tourism Ministry.

-The level of quality to achieve this ‘Palace’ label has led a few people to talk about a ‘seven star label’.
+The level of quality to achieve this ‘Palace’ label has led a few people to talk about a ‘seven-star label’.
 It goes without saying that all hotels aspiring to become ‘palaces’ have to be exceptional establishments, “la crème de la crème” as the French say.
 They must be atypical and beyond the ordinary standards of a luxury hotel.
-Not only must the services be outstanding but the facilities including restaurants and spas have to be first rate too.
+Not only must the services be outstanding but the facilities including restaurants and spas have to be the first rate too.
 In award to achieve this status, location, architecture and the history of the hotel, are also very important to the official jury.
-And new hotels have to wait a minimum of 12 months after opening, before any status is to be awarded.
+And new hotels have to wait for a minimum of 12 months after opening before any status is to be awarded.

 In late May 2011, the first eight awarded Palaces were announced by Frederic Lefebvre, the French Tourism State Secretary who declared: “These hotels must be a dream.
 The word ‘palace’ takes place inside the imagination of everyone and it’s an invitation to travel”.
 Four hotels in Paris, two in the French Alps, and two on the seaside were allowed to carry the Palace label.
 And in October, the George V in Paris, which seemed to have been forgotten in the first round, became the ninth.